blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The inclusion of the `Object` Data Type is less strongly supported.
 At the moment it seems like it's easy to include in implementations (as datastores will already need to be able to represent JSON-like structures), so instead the discussion at the moment is around looking for a reason to exclude it.

-There's a risk that it could be utilised instead of Property Type objects, which means the inner data won't be accessible through tooling designed around the Type System.
+There's a risk that it could be utilized instead of Property Type objects, which means the inner data won't be accessible through tooling designed around the Type System.
 However at the moment it seems a convenient inclusion to allow users to prototype and quickly throw in semi-structured data as black boxes, later on transitioning to Data Types.
 As the type is very constrained in the current proposal, with it not being possible to add further JSON schema keywords, etc. the risk that users will misuse it seems low.

 # Prior art